CHAIR, GENERAL LITIGATION PRACTICE GROUP

 - Fund formation: creating and organizing private investment funds and hedge funds, including funds that invest in emerging digital technologies (blockchain) and virtual currencies, such as Bitcoin

 - Government investigations: representing companies, officers, and directors in connection with investigations by the Securities and Exchange Commission, Department of Justice, FINRA, and other state and federal regulatory agencies arising out of possible violations of law

-Michelle co-authors a Fund and Investment Management Regulatory Update and Recent SEC Enforcement Actions overview for clients.
+Michelle co-authors a quarterly Funds and Investment Management Regulatory Update and Recent SEC Enforcement Actions overview for the Firm’s investment company and investment adviser clients.
 Michelle frequently speaks about blockchain technology, virtual currencies, and artificial intelligence at conferences and forums.
 She has participated in MIT’s Legal Forum for Artificial Intelligence and Blockchain and lectured at MIT's Computational Law Course.